-If you’ve got a lousy credit score and find yourself relying on high-interest no credit check loans and predatory cash advances to cover emergency expenses, the odds are good that your relationship with money could use a hard reboot.
+If you’ve got a lousy credit score and find yourself relying on high-interest, predatory loans to cover emergency expenses, the odds are good that your relationship with money could use a hard reboot.

 And what’s the best way to do that?
 By building your first budget!
 We know, that sounds like a somewhat daunting proposition.
 But don’t worry.
 That’s why we’re here.
 We reached out to a number of different financial experts to get their best budgeting tips for beginners.
 Here’s what they had to say!